Kingwood Park High School Attendance Policies and Procedures

 What if I miss an entire day of school?

-When you miss an entire day or multiple days of school, you have 48 hours upon your return to submit an excuse note to the attendance office.
-The written note can be from a parent or from a doctor, but it must be turned in within 48 hours of your return.
+When you miss an entire day or multiple days of school, you have 2 school days upon your return to submit an excuse note to the attendance office.
+The written note can be from a parent or from a doctor, but it must be turned in within 2 school days of your return.
 Please include the following information in the note: student name, student ID number, date of absence contact number, reason for absence.
 Any absences not cleared within that 48 hour window will be recorded as unexcused absences or truancies.
 When a student accumulates a certain number of unexcused absences or truancies, Humble ISD can and will pursue the matter as a violation of the State of Texas compulsory attendance laws and the campus will assign disciplinary consequences.

 Should students develop a questionable pattern of excessive absences, administrators may require a statement from a doctor in order to determine if the absences are excused or unexcused.